Skip to content

 periodSeconds: 5

+The startup probe at /health/started reports per-task progress while init tasks run, then turns healthy once the main server is ready.
 The aggregate endpoint /health returns the combined status of all checks.

 Enabling Prometheus metrics scraping